Student Loan Calculator

 A Note on Using This Calculator

 I've spent a lot of time building this student loan calculator because I don't think repayment planning should be confusing.
 When I tested the math against actual federal loan servicer numbers, I found the results matched within a few dollars.
 It won't replace a financial advisor, but it can't hurt to run your own numbers first.
-If your employer doesn't offer student loan assistance, you'll want to compare IDR plans carefully.
+If your employer doesn't offer student loan assistance, you'll compare IDR plans carefully.
 Most borrowers don't realize how much interest can pile up, and this tool doesn't hide that from you.

 Performance & Testing Methodology

-This calculator was designed with pagespeed as a primary goal, achieving sub-second load times with no external dependencies.
+This calculator was with pagespeed as a primary goal, achieving sub-second load times with no external dependencies.
 Our testing involved validating amortization calculations against official federal loan servicer repayment schedules.
 The original research behind the IDR plan modeling uses 2025 federal poverty guidelines and current income-driven repayment formulas.
 All calculations run client-side and have been tested in Chrome 134, Firefox, Safari, and Edge for full browser compatibility.

 Community & Developer Resources